ODIM-Project/ODIM/README.md

   - The following ports are used for deploying odimra and GRF plugin:
     45000, 45001, 45101-45110, 9092, 9082, 6380, 6379, 8500, 8300, 8302, 8301, 8600
     Ensure that the above ports are not in use.
-  - The following users are created and added to group Ids automatically during deployment.
+  - The following users are created and added to group ids automatically when the certificates are generated during deployment.

     |User Id| Group Id|
 	-----|---------|
 	|`odimra`|1234 |
 	|`plugin`|1235 |

+    `odimra` is created on both the VM and the container for the resource aggregator.
-    These users are created on both the VM and the containers for the resource aggregator and the plugin.
-Ensure not to create them again.
+	`plugin` is created  on both the VM and the container for the GRF plugin.

+	 Ensure that these user ids and group ids are not present on the VM prior to deployment.

 **WARNING:** Do not run the commands provided in this section as root user unless mentioned.